decmurphy/SpX/README.md

 OG2 Launch code

-# If anyone wants to use this, be sound about it.
-Throw me an email at murphd37@tcd.ie .
-I'll definitely say yes, I just wanna know what it's being used for :) #

 ### To run from command line: "make 1" for Stage 1 launch/re-entry/landing, or "make 2" for Stage 2 launch/orbit ###

 return.c is simulated from the reference frame of an observer standing on the Earth - i.e it does NOT take into account the Coriolis effect.
 This is handy for any boost stage trajectories.